POETSII/tinsel/README.md

   * four QDRII+ SRAM controllers
   * four 10Gbps reliable links
   * one termination/idle detector
+  * one 8x8 programmable router
   * a JTAG UART

-The clock frequency is 225MHz and the resource utilisation is 74% of the DE5-Net.
+The clock frequency is 215MHz and the resource utilisation is 84% of the DE5-Net.

 ## B. Tinsel Parameters